heleny/xcode-continuous-integration/README.md

 ## FAQ on Xcode Server and Bot ##

-Q: No matching provisioning profile found: Your build settings specify a provisioning profile with the UUID “XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX”, however, no such provisioning profile was found.
+**Q**: No matching provisioning profile found: Your build settings specify a provisioning profile with the UUID “XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX”, however, no such provisioning profile was found.
 CodeSign error: code signing is required for product type 'Application' in SDK 'iOS 8.1'.<br/>
-A: Copy provisioning profiles from ~/Library/MobileDevice/Provisioning\ Profiles/ to /Library/Developer/XcodeServer/ProvisioningProfiles/.
+**A**: Copy provisioning profiles from ~/Library/MobileDevice/Provisioning\ Profiles/ to /Library/Developer/XcodeServer/ProvisioningProfiles/.

-Q: Hwo to remove all traces of ever running Xcode Server on your system?<br/>
+**Q**: Hwo to remove all traces of ever running Xcode Server on your system?<br/>
-A: ```sudo xcrun xcscontrol --reset```
+**A**: ```sudo xcrun xcscontrol --reset```

-Q: If you're hosting the Xcode server on a mac mini, what is the easiest and quickest way to remote access your Server?<br/>
+**Q**: If you're hosting the Xcode server on a mac mini, what is the easiest and quickest way to remote access your Server?<br/>
-A: ssh into your server, and then run the following
+**A**: ssh into your server, and then run the following
 ```markdown
 		sudo /System/Library/CoreServices/RemoteManagement/ARDAgent.app/Contents/Resources/kickstart -activate -configure -access -on -clientopts -setvnclegacy -vnclegacy yes -clientopts -setvncpw -vncpw traderev -restart -agent -privs -all
 		open /System/Library/CoreServices/Screen\ Sharing.app/